taprobane99/iMac5KLinux/README.md

 # Wide Gamut (P3) Colour Support

 You will notice the iMac colours look very saturated.
-In Ubuntu toggle your display scaling to a different value and back again to generate `~/config/monitors.xml`.
+In Ubuntu toggle your display scaling to a different value and back again to generate `~/.config/monitors.xml` (show hidden files in Files to find this from your Home folder).
 Then add this line below <mode>....</mode> in monitors.xml for the screen mode you are using `<colormode>sdr-native</colormode>`.
 Log out/in to see changes.